logo

 Your Eligibility status

-Determining whether and when your father naturalised in another country is the most critical step in this process.
-If he naturalised before you were born, it may have broken the chain of German citizenship.
+Determining whether and when your father naturalized in another country is the most critical step in this process.
+If he naturalized before you were born, it may have broken the chain of German citizenship.

 Please provide your details below so our legal team can help you investigate.
-Even if naturalisation occurred, Article 116 or §14 StAG may still provide a pathway.
+Even if naturalization occurred, Article 116 or §14 StAG may still provide a pathway.

 Your Eligibility status